hereAlexT/dont-remember/report/report.md

 of a test-driven approach throughout the entire project meant that we discovered numerous issues during testing, necessitating revisiting the codebase for modifications.
 This led to an escalation in development costs.

 Another important learning experience was setting up test suites.
-At the start we only implemented these as a requirment to demonstrate our evaluations.
+At the start, we only implemented these as a requirement to demonstrate our evaluations.
 It was assumed that it was going to be another functionality we had to deliver.
 However, once we implemented this, we noticed how much time it saved us in the long run.
 By writing the tests, we were able to debug early.
-And by ensuring the functionality worked after every change, it freed other developers working on different aspects of the project from having to debug their own code and code of others.
+And by ensuring the functionality worked after every change, it freed other developers working on different aspects of the project from having to debug their code and the code of others.
 This was apparent during the development of the CLI tool, where we had already created the API functionality and its test suites.
 We only had to debug the CLI tool, as we knew that the functionality can already deliver everything in the tests.